Code-Institute-Submissions/Flow-matic-blockchain-blog_DecResubb/README.md

 ### Cloudinary

    * create your account with cloudinary first and follow these steps for storing your [media files](https://cloudinary.com/documentation/how_to_integrate_cloudinary).

+* [favicon.io](https://favicon.io/) was used to generate the browser icon, then the image was saved and uploaded to cloudinary.
 ___

 ## Credits